ironsmile/euterpe/README.md

 docker run -v "${HOME}/Music/:/root/Music" -p 8080:9996 -d ironsmile/httpms httpms
 ```

-Then point your browser to [https://localhost:8080](https://localhost:8080) and you will see the HTTPMS web UI.
-The `-v` flag in the Docker command will mount your `$HOME/Music` directory to be discoverable by HTTPMS.
+Then point your browser to [https://localhost:8080](https://localhost:8080) and you will see the Euterpe web UI.
+The `-v` flag in the Docker command will mount your `$HOME/Music` directory to be discoverable by Euterpe.

 Configuration